peter/data-engineering/README.md

 ### Principles/Discussion

 * I strive to adhere to REST and other Rails conventions
-* I usually practice TDD and strive for a high test coverage.
+* I practice TDD and strive for a high test coverage.
 Sometimes I will prototype the code first and then rewrite it with tests.
 For this app, due to time constraints, I decided to not build out a full test suite.
 * For upgradability and maintainability I keep gem dependencies at a minimum
 * I attempt to modularize applications and find a good hierarchy of dependencies.
 Ideally, infrastructure and business logic